linux-club-umd/presentations/licensing/slides.md

 want to use a custom or less-understood license, you should probably consult a lawyer.

 # Terminology
+## Copyright, works, licenses, oh my!

+- Work = Noun.
+As in "a work of art".
+- Copyright notice = Statement of who owns the copyright for something.
+Example: "Copyright © 2012 Jane Doe"
+  - Include year of first publication.
+  - A year range may be included for works that are frequently updated: "Copyright © 2000-2004 Jane Doe"
+- License = Agreement that grants permissions, possibly with some restrictions.

 ## Free and Open Source Software (FOSS)
 <!-- TODO: Define proprietary as well, maybe put it here. -->